HeroCC/AnaxiMap/README.md

   lonEnd                Ending Longitude Coordinate zoom                  Level of Zoom / Detail (more zoom + large area = huge
                         image)
-  tileServer            URL of the Tile Server to download from
+  tileServer            URL (or ID) of the Tile Server to download from

 optional arguments:
   -h, --help            show this help message and exit